faulhornlabs/zikkurat-algebra/README.md

 Project goals:

-- nice, clean Haskell API with good documentation
+- nice, clean Haskell API, hopefully with good documentation
 - portable among at least the commonly used 64-bit platforms
 - performance within a 4x (preferably 2x) slowdown compared to state-of-the-art implementations
 - multithreading support in Haskell (but not in C)